Last Updated on Nov 10, 2020

-To Start iPhone, Again press Side button until Startup apple logo on the screen.
+To Start the iPhone, Again press Side button until Startup apple logo on the screen.

 Repeating the same problem in Future again and again contact apple support in store.

 Windows PC: Check Apple mobile device Driver installed on the system.
 Find “Device Manager” from the Bottom box, Under Universal Serial Bus controller > Apple Mobile Device USB Driver.
 If you found down arrow there, first update mobile device Driver manually.